cosmicblend/volume-000/README.md

 **06.28.2023**
+## Building parsers he screams

-Building parsers. feeling pretty exposed building it this way. also feel like a very literal example of build in public.
-I want to play around with the type stack that's more fun parsers are boring
+feeling pretty exposed building it this way. also feels like a very literal example of "build in public".
+I want to play around with the type stack that's more fun parsers are boring.

 a part of what this is is a challenge for me to try and get comfy being louder and saying more as everyone close to me says I need to do.
 I lean toward the quiet side, saying one thing always feels like i'm screaming.

 **06.25.2023**
 ## the first post. keeping it simple.

 to-do's